Laysan finch: Behavior

 The Laysan finch nests in vegetation, laying three eggs in a cup-shaped nest.
 These are incubated for 16 days by the female, the male in turn feeding the female.
 The chicks fledge after three weeks and are cared for by the parents for another three weeks.

 The Laysan finch is a generalist, feeding on seeds, small insects, fruit, carrion (of seabirds and Hawaiian monk seals), and the eggs of nesting seabirds.
 While unable to break into the eggs of the larger seabirds (such as albatross and boobies) they will scavenge from them.
 They actively take the eggs of smaller seabirds such as those of white tern (Gygis alba) and the endemic Laysan duck (Anas laysanensis).

 Conservation

 The Laysan finch is listed as Vulnerable by the IUCN because of its highly restricted range and vulnerability to extremes of weather, and it is considered endangered by the State of Hawaiʻi and U.S. government.
-It survived the devastating effects of the introduction of domestic rabbits (unlike the Laysan millerbird, honeycreeper and rail) by taking carrion and seabird eggs.
+It survived the devastating effects of the introduction of domestic rabbits on Laysan Island (unlike the Laysan millerbird, honeycreeper and rail) by taking carrion and seabird eggs.
+However, this caused their population to shrink to fewer than 100 individuals and the bottleneck caused a reduction in genetic diversity that may have put the species at increased risk of extinction.
+The birds also suffered a loss of heterozygosity following founding events on other islands which may have caused an accumulation of deleterious recessive alleles in the populations.

 Laysan is now part of the Hawaiian Islands National Wildlife Refuge.
 The population is considered stable with the biggest threat being uncontrollable climate change.